syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

 ## How modify the toolbar Icons in the Primary Toolbar

-You can customize the appearance of the toolbar icons in the primary toolbar customization with the icons style.
+You can customize the appearance of the toolbar icons.
+The below code illustrates how to create custom toolbar with custom toolbar icon.

 ```cshtml